 The Employment Characteristic of Requires Additional Assistance requires a Registration Note to be entered on the Registration Tab to document what type of Requires Additional Assistance the Applicant is attesting to.
-Refer to Eligibility - Requires Additional Assistance Regional Program Standards for additional information.
+Refer to Eligibility - Requires Additional Assistance above in these Regional Program Standards for additional information.